storyblok/storyblok-cli/README.md

 ## Documentation

+> [!WARNING]
+> Official documentation about this package v4 is not yet available.
+Please refer to the internal documentation for the [v4 beta](src/README.md).

-For complete documentation, please visit [https://storyblok.com/docs](https://storyblok.com/docs/packages/my-joyful-package)
+~~For complete documentation, please visit [https://storyblok.com/docs](https://storyblok.com/docs/packages/my-joyful-package)~~

 ## Setup